-In the meantime, everyone is encouraged to check out Bayside Church Online.
-The service times are Saturday 6pm and Sunday 10am.
+In the meantime, Bayside Church Online will continue at the regular service times are Saturday 6pm and Sunday 10am.

 Skeleton staff are at the office on Wednesday and Thursdays.
 All other staff are currently working from home until further notice.
 For pastoral care enquiries contact 0401 721 912.

-Food hampers are available at Bayside Church, Cheltenham Campus on Wednesdays and Thursdays from 10.30am – 1.30pm.
+Food hampers are available at Bayside Church from Tuesday to Thursday from 10.30am – 1.30pm.
 To be eligible for a food hamper a Health Care Card or Pension Card needs to be shown.
 Hampers are also only available for those living in the City of Kingston and the following suburbs: Beaumaris, Black Rock, Sandringham and Hampton.

 Enjoying a meal together with others at Matt’s Place will be closed until further notice.
 Meals are provided for in take away containers from Matt’s Place Chelsea on Tuesday from 10am-12.30pm and Matt’s Place Cheltenham on Thursday from 11am-1pm.

 At present, the Bayside Healing Rooms will not operate in the usual manner.
 From August 2020 Bayside Healing Rooms will be operating on Zoom.
 You can book a Healing Rooms appointment here.